shalatan/shalatan.github.io/kotlin.md

   - [⭐](#interview-questions)
     `lateinit` : used to declare the variable with a gurantee to initialize it before using, otherwise would throw exception, used with *var*.
 Use `isInitialized` to check if variable has been initialized.
   - [⭐](#interview-questions)
-    `object` : used to create *Singleton*, ensure that only one instance of that class is created even if 2 threads try to create it, it's a *lazy* instance, hence will be created once the object is accessed, otherwise it won't even be created.
+    `object` : used to create *Singleton Object or Companion Object (static-like members)*, ensure that only one instance of that class is created even if 2 threads try to create it, it's a *lazy* instance, hence will be created once the object is accessed, otherwise it won't even be created.
   - [⭐](#interview-questions)
     Q: Are `Object` declarations thread safe, even if two threads tries to create it at same time?
     A: Yes, **object** is thread safe by construction.
 As it's just final class with static instance initializations, when decompiled. [ref](https://stackoverflow.com/a/30190567)